-- have older boyfriends or girlfriends; and - suffer from sexually transmitted infections, display sexual behaviours beyond expected sexual development or become pregnant.
+• have older boyfriends or girlfriends; and

+• suffer from sexually transmitted infections, display sexual behaviours beyond expected sexual development or become pregnant.

-Indicators of sexual abuse: Physical observations include damage to genitalia, anus or mouth; sexually transmitted diseases; unexpected pregnancy, especially in very young girls; soreness in genital area, anus or mouth and other medical problems such as chronic itching; public masturbation; eating disorders; reduced school attendance; unexplained recurrent urinary tract infections and discharges or abdominal pain.
+Indicators of sexual abuse: Physical observations include damage to genitalia, anus or mouth; sexually transmitted diseases; unexpected pregnancy, especially in very young girls; soreness in genital area, anus or mouth and other medical

+The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential Page 23 of 33 problems such as chronic itching; public masturbation; eating disorders; reduced school attendance; unexplained recurrent urinary tract infections and discharges or abdominal pain.
 The concerns listed are not exhaustive.